kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ### Port definitions {#field-spec-ports}

-Port definitions in Pods have names, and you can reference these names in the `targetPort` attribute of a Service.
+Ports are named in the Pod definition, and you can reference these names in the `targetPort` attribute of a Service.
 For example, we can bind the `targetPort` of the Service to the Pod port in the following way: